ABOUT

 PROSECUTORS HAVE ENORMOUS POWER

+With more than 2,300 prosecutors’ offices across the country, prosecutors affect the lives and outcomes of millions of individuals each year.
 Prosecutors wield far-reaching discretionary powers, such as determining which charges to pursue, whether to recommend bail, which witnesses to interview, and what sentences to recommend.
 Prosecutors also control the plea-bargaining process, by which an estimated 95% of cases are resolved.

 PROSECUTORS ARE THE MOST POWERFUL ACTORS IN THE CRIMINAL JUSTICE SYSTEM